![]() |

 1976 First central heating and air conditioning system installed.
 Wheelchair ramp built by Forrest Bishop and Ray Gardner.
 Church interior renovations begun with paint and repair and choir loft enclosed.

-1977 Renovations continue with refinishing sanctuary floors (including choir loft), new carpet, and installation of new cushioned pews.
-(Old pews were sold and installed in Grassfield Baptist Church).
-New folding chairs purchased.
+1977 Renovations continue with refinishing sanctuary floors and choir loft, new carpet, and cushioned pews installed.
+(Old pews were sold to Grassfield Baptist Church).

 1982 Dedication services held for completed wing.
-Mirror in wing foyer donated by Shirley family members.
+Mirror in wing foyer donated by Shirley family.

 1984 Sunday School Membership totals 186.
-First publication of monthly newsletter in October; editors were Edie Gardner and Bonnie Marrow.
-Title "God's Country Tidings" added in February 1985 after contest for name.
+First publication of “God's Country Tidings" monthly newsletter in October; editors were Edie Gardner & Bonnie Marrow.
+Title was chosen in February 1985 after a name contest.

-1985 February 10 – Mrs. Edna Parsons presents pulpit Bible to church in memory of her husband, J. Louis Parsons.
+1985 Mrs. Edna Parsons presents pulpit Bible to church in memory of her husband, J. Louis Parsons in February.

 1986 Porch added to front of church.